14Dhruv04/Stick-Hero/README.md

 ## Future Improvements
 - Add music and implement Sound On/Off option in the Menu.

+## Download
 Download and extract the attached ZIP file and run: `Stick-Hero.exe` No separate Java installation is required.

+Have a go at it and let me know your thoughts and any improvements that could be made!
+Thank you.